CUBRID/cubrid-manual/en/env.rst

 #.
 The cub_broker selects a connectable CAS.
 #.
 The application and CAS are connected.

     In Linux, established TCP connection between the **BROKER** and the client will be passed to the **CAS**.
 Therefore, there is no need for an additional network port for the application to connect to the CAS.
 However, in **Windows**, when an application connects to a BROKER, the BROKER delivers the network port number to connect to the available CAS to the application.
-After the client closing the current connection with the BROKER, it connects to the CAS with the received network port number from the BROKER.
+After the client closes the current connection with the BROKER, it connects to the CAS with the received network port number from the BROKER.
 If the **APPL_SERVER_PORT** parameter is not set, the network port used by the first CAS becomes BROKER_PORT + 1.

     For example, if the BROKER_PORT is 33000 and the APPL_SERVER_PORT value has not been set in Windows, the ports used between the application and CAS are as follows: